Haibo-Zhou/NetInfo/README.md

 # Overview
-NetInfo is an Nework tools could retrieve network parameters, also it is a interview takeHome test I received recently.
-Well, it is an iOS app and is written in Swift5.
+NetInfo is a network tool, which could retrieve network parameters, also it is an interview takeHome test I received recently.
+Well, it is an iOS app and  written in Swift5.

 #### Requirements: